pnaik0804/Attendance-Management-System/README.md

 # Attendance-Management-System

-A simple and effective web-based Attendance Management System built with HTML, CSS, and PHP.
-It allows administrators and teachers to mark and manage student attendance with ease.
-Ideal for schools, colleges, and small organizations seeking a lightweight solution.
+This Attendance Management System is a lightweight PHP-based web application designed to automate the process of taking and managing attendance.
+It features a clean user interface built with HTML and CSS, and a functional backend using PHP and MySQL for data storage.